omarreis/GBE3D/README.md

 *TOceanSurface* is a dynamic rectangular mesh.
 It has a WaveSystem field.
 Multiple TOceanSurfaces can share the same TWaveSystem.
-TOceanSurface initially descended from TGBEPlaneExtend, but I changed to TPlane to be able to separate the wave system, and reproded the code for TGBEPlaneExtend.
+TOceanSurface initially descended from TGBEPlaneExtend, but I changed to TPlane to be able to separate the wave system, and copied the code for TGBEPlaneExtend.

 *TomSailSurface* is a basic 3d sail mesh object for main and jib sails.
 It supports sails with a straight side (main,jib,genoa) and simetric sails (spinaker, code 0).